 Yeah.
 Obviously with Horrid Henry there were practical jokes within the film itself.
 When they’re played out, for example when the teacher, Miss Battle-Axe, gets liquid poured all over her head and stuff, when it’s actually being filmed it’s fun in itself.

 That was really fun.
-That was for The Five for Sky and that was such a huge production because it was a ten part series for Sky 1.
+That was such a huge production because it was a ten part series for Sky 1.
 It was exciting but it was quite full on.
 We got straight on to set, filmed straight away.
 It was full on but, at the same time, I was working with a few other child actors who were really fun to work with so I enjoyed it.

 What was it like being nominated for Best Supporting Actor last year for your role in Home Front?